Penalized Ensemble Kalman Filters for High Dimensional Non-linear Systems: Simulations

 \section{Simulations}

-In all simulations, we compare to an ensemble Kalman filter where the forecast covariance matrix is localized with a taper matrix generated from equation (4.10) in \cite{gaspari1999}.
-The taper matrix parameter $c$ is chosen using the true interactions of the system, so the localization should be close to optimal for simple systems.
-We use this TAPER-EnKF as the baseline because if the PEnKF can do as well as this filter, it implies that the PEnKF can learn a close to optimal covariance matrix, even without the need to impose a known neighborhood structure.
-If the PEnKF can do better than this filter, it implies that the PEnKF is learning some structure that is not captured by localization with a taper matrix.
+In all simulations, we compare the proposed PEnKF to an ensemble Kalman filter where the forecast covariance matrix is localized with a taper matrix generated from equation (4.10) in \cite{gaspari1999}.
+The taper matrix parameter for localization $c$ is chosen using the true interactions of the system, so the localization should be close to optimal for simple systems.
+We use this B-Loc EnKF as the baseline because if the PEnKF can do as well as this filter, it implies that the PEnKF can learn a close to optimal covariance matrix, even without the need to impose known sparsity structure.
+This would imply that the PEnKF can learn some structure that is not captured by the commonly implemented EnKF method that incorporates localization with a taper matrix.